Lorenz Kueng

 Working Papers

-3. Correlation in State and Local Tax Changes (with Scott Baker and Pawel Janas), March 2023 (revision requested by the Journal of Public Economics) [Abstract], [CEPR Discussion Paper], [NBER Working Paper].
+3. Correlation in State and Local Tax Changes (with Scott Baker and Pawel Janas), March 2023 (conditionally accepted at the Journal of Public Economics) [Abstract], [CEPR Discussion Paper], [NBER Working Paper].

 Data: U.S. State and Local Tax Rates, 1975 - 2022 (OpenICPSR Project 208462).